iyed-BenCheikhAhmed/iyed111/README.md

 # Hey, I'm Iyed 👋

 Welcome to my GitHub profile!
-I'm a **20-year-old Business Intelligence student** with a passion for coding, data analysis,web development and everything related to business intelligence and programming.
+I'm a **20-year-old Business Intelligence student** with a passion for coding, data analysis, web development, and everything related to business intelligence and programming.

 <p align="center">
   <a href="https://github.com/DenverCoder1/readme-typing-svg">